Return on Assets (ROA)

 How to Calculate Return on Assets (ROA)

-The formula to accurately calculate Return on Assets (ROA) is quite simple.
+The formula to calculate Return on Assets (ROA) is straightforward.
 It is calculated by taking a company's net income and dividing it by its total assets:

-What is a Good Return on Assets (ROA)
+What is a Good Return on Assets (ROA)?

-A good return on assets is typically higher than the industry average.
-It is generally accepted that a healthy level of ROA is 9-12%, although this may vary depending on the industry.
-It is important to remember that ROA is an indicator of overall efficiency and performance, and should not be used as a replacement for sales or other financia indicators.
+It is important to remember that ROA is an indicator of overall efficiency and performance, and should not be used as a replacement for sales or other financial indicators.

 Example of Return on Assets (ROA)